niemasd/History-of-Video-Games/history_video_games/consoles.md

 (consoles-nintendo-game-and-watch-silver-flagman)=
 ##### Flagman
-[Flagman](consoles-nintendo-game-and-watch-silver-flagman), also known as Flag Man in North America, is a game for the [Nintendo Game & Watch Silver](consoles-nintendo-game-and-watch-silver) series.
+[Flagman](consoles-nintendo-game-and-watch-silver-flagman), known as Flag Man in North America, is a game for the [Nintendo Game & Watch Silver](consoles-nintendo-game-and-watch-silver) series.
 It was released on [June 5, 1980](timeline-1980-06-05).